 1. Where can the CPT E/M code and guideline changes for 2021 be found?

 2. Where can the revised medical decision-making table for 2021 be found?

-3. There are 22 new definitions in the CPT E/M changes for 2021.
-Where can the 22 new definitions be found?
+3. Where can the new CPT E/M definitions be found?

 No. The E/M code and guideline changes are specific for office and other outpatient visits and apply to codes 99201–99205 and 99211–99215.

 Note: Based on the CPT changes, code 99201 is no longer valid for dates of service on and after January 1, 2021.

 5. For dates of service on and after January 1, 2021, how are the levels of E/M services provided in an office/outpatient setting determined?

 Effective for dates of service on and after January 1, 2021, select the appropriate level of E/M service based on the following:

 The level of the medical decision making as defined for each service; or